Yusuf Raza Gilani: Extended family

+His uncle Miran Muhammad Shah was a landlord and spiritual leader from Rahim Yar Khan whose daughter married the Pir of Pagaro VII.

+His cousin Jalil Abbas Jilani is a diplomat who served as the Foreign Secretary of Pakistan in 2012–2013.

+Immediate family

 Gillani is married to Fauzia Gillani, together they have four sons and one daughter.
 His eldest son, Abdul Qadir Gillani, started his own political career from Multan, and in 2008 he married the granddaughter of Pir Pagara Shah Mardan Shah II, an influential political and religious leader of Sindh.
 Abdul Qadir is alleged to have been involved in a corruption case over arrangements for pilgrims to Mecca and in a scandal at a state-owned insurance company.
 Gillani's three other sons Ali Qasim Gillani, Ali Musa Gillani and Ali Haider Gillani are triplets.
 Qasim Gillani is currently doing his undergraduate studies at Brunel University of London.
 Gillani's daughter Fiza Gillani is the Good-Will Ambassador of Women and has one son called Asfandyar Gillani.
 Musa Gillani in 2009 and was an MNA in his father's cabinet.
 Ali Haider Gillani studied at School of Economics in Lahore.
 Ali Musa Gillani after completing his studies is now actively participating in politics.
 Ali Musa was questioned by the Anti-Narcotics Force (ANF) agents over a scandal.

 On 9 May 2013, his son, Ali Haider Gilani, was kidnapped by several armed men in Multan in central Pakistan during an election rally.
 A group called the Al Mansuri Brigade kidnapped him.
 He spent three years in captivity, before being rescued in a joint operation between American-led NATO special forces and Afghan forces in May 2016.